 For organizational awards, only student organizations registered with Student Activities are eligible.
 Registered student organizations and individuals may not win the same award in consecutive years.
-For individual awards, only current students, faculty, and staff affiliated with registered student organizations are eligible, assuming they meet all individual award criteria, which may include academic and disciplinary standing, GPA, and/or hours at UNT.
+For individual awards, only current students, staff, and faculty affiliated with registered student organizations are eligible, assuming they meet all individual award criteria, which may include academic and disciplinary standing, GPA, and/or hours at UNT.

 With the exception of the Golden Eagle Award, there is no self-nomination for individual awards; people may only be nominated by someone else (e.g., student leader, advisor, staff member).
 The Golden Eagle Award is only by self-nomination (i.e., application).

 Eligibility for the Golden Eagle Award does not require student organization involvement; all student leaders are eligible and encouraged to apply if they meet all award eligibility criteria.